Waimea, Kauaʻi County, Hawaii: First Western contact

+Cook's mission is thought to be one of scientific and social exploration.
+His men documented the flora and fauna of the Waimea area, and tried to translate the language of the natives.
 While Cook's first contact with the islands was originally friendly and is responsible for a vast resource of information about the flora, fauna and culture of Hawai‘i, it also marks the beginning of the period of colonization of Hawai‘i and its people.
 The arrival of Europeans also introduced venereal disease and tuberculosis, which were responsible for decimating the native Hawaiian population.

 Economy

 In the late 1700s and early 1800s Waimea was an important trading post for the maritime fur trade, whaling and sandalwood industries, later replaced by the sugar industry in the 1800s.
 In 1815 the fur trading vessel Atahualpa, purchased by the Russian–American Company and renamed Bering, wrecked at Waimea.
 Currently, the main industries in Waimea are construction and tourism.
 There are only two hotels in the town: Waimea Plantation Cottages, and The West Inn motel.
 There are several shops, small restaurants and food trucks that cater to both the local and tourist population.
 Waimea is home to the original location of Jo-Jo's Shave Ice, the headquarters for the condiment manufacturer, Aunty Lilikoi.